 - They are not to separate or to attempt to separate an owner from his or her Service or Therapy Animal.

 - They are not to inquire for details about the individual’s disability.
 The nature of an individual’s disability is confidential.

 Conflicting Health Conditions

-Students should contact the Coordinator of Student Disability Services if they have a health or safety related concern about exposure to a Service or Therapy Animal.
+Students should contact the coordinator of Student Disability Services if they have a health or safety related concern about exposure to a Service or Therapy Animal.
 Employees with such concerns should contact Human Resources.
 The College is prepared to reasonably accommodate individuals with disabilities that are affected by being in proximity to animals.

-The Office of Student Disability Services will make a reasonable effort to notify the faculty and students enrolled in classes impacted by the accommodation.
+Disability Services will make a reasonable effort to notify the faculty and students enrolled in classes impacted by the accommodation.

 The Office of Human Resources will make a reasonable effort to notify coworkers impacted by the accommodation.